 Galvanized bins can be found at your local hardware store, farm supply store, or online.
 They come in various sizes and are traditionally used for animal feed.
 Think about what size would be best for your space and for what you want to grow.
-The bins shown here are 155-gallon tanks from Tarter; they are approximately 2 feet high by 2 feet wide by 6 feet long.
+The metal tub shown here are 155-gallon tanks from Tarter; they are approximately 2 feet high by 2 feet wide by 6 feet long.

-- Flip the bin upside down for drilling, and put a tarp or a blanket underneath to catch the metal scraps.
+Flip the bin upside down for drilling, and put a tarp or a blanket underneath to catch the metal scraps.

-- Using a 1/2-inch metal drill bit, drill holes every few inches around the perimeter of the trough, as well as across both vertically and horizontally.
+Using a 1/2-inch metal drill bit, drill holes every few inches around the perimeter of the trough, as well as across both vertically and horizontally.
 This will drain the battery from a cordless drill quickly, so a corded drill might be a better option if you have one.

-Position Bins & Fill with Soil
+Position Your Galvanized Planters & Fill Them with Soil

-For soil, we recommend using a blend of 2/3 high-quality top soil and 1/3 compost.
+For soil, we recommend using a blend of 2/3 high-quality topsoil and 1/3 compost.
 Your local landscape/garden center can probably deliver this by the yard (even better if you have a truck and can pick it up), and then you can shovel it into the bins.